zeebe-io/enhancements/ZEP000-rework-snapshot.md

 The follower and leader should both run the `StreamProcessor`.
 On the follower side we use a `NoopWriter`to not write follow up events.

-Taking a snapshot should be triggered by raft after reaching `X` appended bytes or events.
-This means this will call our snapshot logic, which takes a checkpoint of our database.
-The logic of how to take a snapshot and when it is valid should remain, but the trigger should come from raft.
-After taking a snapshot we should return the related index, such that we can use it in raft for compaction but also for fail-over and forming a new cluster.

 See also above #guide-level-explanation for more information.

 ## Compatibility